meleu/meleudotsh/content/about.en.md

 - help spread good programming practices.

-## Which topic is NOT addressed here?
+## Which topics are NOT addressed here?

 I will not address peculiarities/pros/cons of the infinite Linux distributions available out there.
 Neither configurations/customizations of graphical environments.